vtex-apps/clerkio-integration/docs/README.md

 `Recommendation Logic`: match the recommendation logic to the one specified on the previously created Content.

 ## Configuration ClerkIO
-### Before proceeding please make sure you already have already completed the setup in VTEX.
 1. create a new store on ClerkIO dashboard.
 For multi-binding sites, each binding should be a store on Clerk.
 2. Go to Data -> Data Sync Settings -> Sync Method and Select `ClerkIO JSON Feed`. once prompted to insert the url, insert the following URL format:
 `https://{{accountName}}.myvtex.com/_v/clerkio-integration/clerk-feed/{{bindingId}}`